iturdikulov/notes/README.md

 [[Taskwarrior]] with [[Getting_things_done_GTD|GTD methodology]] helps me to manage my life.

-I have some global notes, which allow choosing what to do next:
+I have some global notes, which allow choosing what to do **next**:

 - [[My_routine|Daily routine]], for more predictable life.
 - [[Work]] as main activity, [[Finance|finance]] source.